 The Santiago Center currently has contacts with the following institutions where previous students have interned:

-- Fundación Terram (Critical analysis of environmental public policies, especially climate change)
+- Fundación Terram (Support and translations of environmental public policies)

 - Hábitat para la Humanidad Chile (Housing projects to allow sick children to return to a healthy home after a hospital stay – Program “Nuestros Hijos Vuelven a Casa” – accepts a wide variety of majors)